lumina-ai-inc/chunkr/machine-learning/training/Qwen2-VL-Finetune-master/README.md

 #### Image Resolution for performance boost

-The model supprots a wide range of resolution inputs.
+The model supports a wide range of resolution inputs.
 By default, it uses the native resolution for input.
-For better performance using native or higer pixel numbers are recommended, however it takes too much memory and computation time for large images.
+For better performance using native or higher pixel numbers are recommended, however it takes too much memory and computation time for large images.
 So you could adjust the pixel numbers for it.
 The model splits the image into `token * 28 * 28` so you could just change the the token_num part in the script. <br>
 For example: